Fcvebf/AsanaOps/README.md

 ASANA_ACCESS_TOKEN=your_personal_access_token

 # Capabilities
 The script supports creating tasks in bulk from an Excel spreadsheet.
-Sample excel